bharadwaj-raju/qOverview/README.md

 # qOverview
 ### GNOME's Activities dashboard, for other desktops

-QOverview is a dashboard for \*nix desktops which ~~is a clone of~~ is inspired by GNOME's Activities.
+qOverview is a dashboard which ~~is a clone of~~ is inspired by GNOME's Activities.

 *qOverview*: